 M. Night Shyamalan has made some really great films like The Sixth Sense but just how good is his 2015 film.
-Time to find out, here’s my The Visit Blu-ray review.
+So it’s time to find out, here’s The Visit blu-ray review.

 - Genre: Horror

 - Written & Directed By M. Night Shyamalan

 - Music By Paul Cantelon

 - UK Film Rating 18

 - Released By Universal Pictures

 - Stars: Olivia DeJonge, Ed Oxenbould, Deanna Dunagan, Peter McRobbie, Kathryn Hahn